Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Fermented foods

 Fermented foods like sauerkraut, kimchi, yoghurt, kefir, and kombucha are also beneficial for gut health due to their probiotic content.
-Including a mix of fresh and dried herbs alongside fermented foods supports both gut health and overall well-being, enriching your diet with diverse flavours and beneficial nutrients.
-Integrating these into your meals not only increase the amount of plants in your diet but are a great option to enhance meat-based meals.
+Including a mix of fresh and dried herbs alongside fermented foods supports gut health and overall well-being.
+It also enriches your diet with diverse flavours and beneficial nutrients.
+Integrating these into your meals increases the amount of plants in your diet.
+They also offer a great way to enhance meat-based meals.

 Seasonal Eating